open-telemetry/opentelemetry-android/README.md

 # License

-The Splunk Android RUM Instrumentation is released under the terms of the Apache Software License version 2.0.
+The Splunk Android RUM Instrumentation is licensed under the terms of the Apache Software License version 2.0.
 See
 [the license file](./LICENSE) for more details.